Last modified: February 18, 2022

 Third-party repositories can cause problems with cPanel & WHM and updates from the OS repository.
 Be aware of the risks before you use a third-party repository.

-You must manually update any manually-installed RPMs that cPanel & WHM’s default installation does not include.
-These RPMs and packages will only receive an update if you have added them to the YUM repository.
+You must manually update any manually-installed packages that cPanel & WHM’s default installation does not include.
+These packages will only receive an update if you have added them to the system repository.

 When you install Ruby, cPanel & WHM only installs the required modules.
 To update these modules, run the